eejon/feel-the-clash/README.md

-# Feel The Clash
+# Booster Pets
+Team: feel-the-clash

 > A sensory gacha pet collection game that uses your phone's accelerometer and microphone to create an immersive pack-opening experience.

 ## What is it?

-**Feel The Clash** transforms the digital gacha experience into something physical and satisfying.
+**Booster Pets** transforms the digital gacha experience into something physical and satisfying.
 Instead of just tapping buttons, you actually *shake* your phone to rattle the capsule and *blow* into the microphone to frost it open.
 Every interaction has weight, haptic feedback, and beautiful animations.

 ## Features